-a) Projects must be no longer than 12 months (or up to 18 months in exceptional circumstances) and linked to Performance Indicators within the MSC Fisheries Standard in relation to a specific fishery.
+a) Projects must be no longer than 12 months (or up to 18 months in exceptional circumstances) and must be focused on helping a fishery or fisheries to improve their environmental performance using the MSC Fisheries Standard as a benchmark.

-- b) Projects within scope of SRG include: - i) data or information collection needed in the fishery partner to address gaps raised in an improvement or client action plan - ii) research to improve understanding of an ecosystem component interacting with the fishery partner - iii) research to improve information available on the target species in the fishery partner - iv) research and analysis to support documentation that might be required by the fishery partner to demonstrate its performance against the MSC Fisheries Standard. - c) Applicants are advised to speak to the fishery, ITM Project Manager or FIP implementer to find out information on improvement actions that can benefit from research support.
-Details of such contacts can be found on MSC's Track a Fishery database (for certified fisheries) and Fishery Progress (for non-certified fisheries).
+b) Projects within scope of SRG include:

+- i) data or information collection needed in the fishery partner to address gaps raised in an improvement or client action plan - ii) research to improve understanding of an ecosystem component interacting with the fishery partner - iii) research to improve information available on the target species in the fishery partner - iv) research and analysis to support documentation that might be required by the fishery partner to demonstrate its performance against the MSC Fisheries Standard. - c) Applicants are advised to speak to the fishery, ITM Project Manager or FIP implementor to find out information on improvement actions that can benefit from research support.
+Details of such contacts can be found on MSC's Track a Fishery database (for certified fisheries and some ITM fisheries) and Fishery Progress (for non-certified fisheries).